 Click to download a copy of Tarrega's Study in E Minor as a PDF file for offline viewing and printing.

 The main point of this study is to give you practice in triplet arpeggio patterns.
 If you're unfamiliar with the term, it means three notes played in the time of two notes of the same duration.
-The time signature of three quarter note beats per bar means that every beat is worth a quarter note, but by filling the bar with eighth-note triplets, it means that every beat will consist of three eighth notes instead of the usual two eighth notes.
+The time signature of three quarter-note beats per bar means that every beat is worth a quarter note, but filling the bar with eighth-note triplets means that every beat will consist of three eighth notes instead of the usual two-eighth notes.
 That's what the three above the triplet groups means.
-It's only shown for the first bar, but the grouping of the notes throughout the piece indicates that they are still triplets, even without a '3'.
+It's only shown for the first bar, but the grouping of the notes throughout the piece indicates that they are still triplets, even without a '3.'

 Fretting-hand fingering is shown where I feel it's helpful.
 Picking-hand fingering is obvious.
 Use your thumb (p) for all the bass notes and your a, m & i fingers for the descending arpeggio pattern.
-See the chart showing classical guitar finger designations, if you're unfamiliar with the fingering terms.
+See the chart showing classical guitar finger designations if you're unfamiliar with the fingering terms.
 The melody notes are the first note of each group of triplets.
-Most of them are on the first string so play those with rest stroke to emphasise the melody. .
-Rest stroke is the technique where you pluck the string and bring it to rest on the next string.
-It has a fuller tone than 'free stroke'.
+Most of them are on the first string so play those with rest stroke to emphasize the melody.
+Rest stroke is the technique where you pluck the string and let your finger rest on the next string.
+It has a fuller tone than 'free stroke.'

-The 'harm' sign above the final chord means it's played as 12th fret natural harmonics.
+Above the final chord, the 'harm' sign means it's played as 12th fret natural harmonics.

 E G B

 Key and Chords

 The key is E minor, so the one-sharp (F#) key signature is used, indicating that all notes on any F line or space are to be played as F#.
 As the key is minor, the commonly used raised 7th scale note, D#, frequently appears in the score as an accidental.

 For those interested in the chord structure of this study, See the chart.
 The functions are explained below.